 Protein and Nutrients: Kefir Vs. Yogurt

-Sugar content: Kefir Vs. Yogurt
+Sugar Content: Kefir Vs. Yogurt

-Lifeway’s sweetened varieties only contain 1 gram of added sugar per ounce, whereas some commercial yogurts may have as much as 4-9 grams per ounce.
-We only use unrefined, pure cane sugar to lightly sweeten our flavored kefir, and if you’re looking for unsweetened kefir, we understand!
-Lifeway Low-fat PlainOrganic Whole Milk Plain, and Organic Low-Fat Plain are great options that contain no added sugar, making them an excellent choice for those who wish to avoid added sweeteners.
+Lifeway’s sweetened varieties only contain at most 1 gram of added sugar per ounce with some varieties containing less, whereas some commercial yogurts may have as much as 4-9 grams per ounce.
+We only use unrefined, pure cane sugar to lightly sweeten our flavored kefir, never use artificial sweeteners or flavors, and if you’re looking for unsweetened kefir, we have plenty to choose from!
+Plain varieties of Lifeway Kefir with no added sugar include our Low-fat Plain, Whole Milk Plain, Organic Low-Fat Plain, and Organic Whole Milk Plain kefir that are are all excellent choices for those who wish to avoid added sweeteners.

 Lactose: Kefir Vs. Yogurt